-However, a recent study has found that giving saved antibiotics to others – within and outside the family – fuels rising rates of antibiotic-resistant infections.
+However, a study has found that giving saved antibiotics to others – within and outside the family – fuels rising rates of antibiotic-resistant infections.

 The findings will be presented at the American Academy of Pediatrics (AAP) National Conference & Exhibition.

 Senior author Ruth Milanaik, said the study results show an “alarming” percentage of parents in a national sample report sharing or borrowing antibiotics, a practice called prescription diversion.

 “This is dangerous not only for those given antibiotics that weren’t prescribed for them, but for entire populations of people who some antibiotics may no longer help when the bacteria they target become resistant to them,” said Dr. Milaniak of New York’s Cohen Children’s Medical Center.